-- Red, Green, Blue; used to render color in light for computer monitors, TV, cellphones
+- Red, Green, and Blue; essential for rendering color in light on computer monitors, TVs, and cellphones

-- 100% black, white, and a value range between the two; aids in correcting white balance and exposure
+- 100% black, white; and a value range in between, aiding in white balance and exposure correction

-- additional colors used to help photographers with skin tones
+- Additional colors are for assisting photographers with skin tones

-Include the Color Calibration Chart in the photos of your artwork by placing it next to or near your artwork.
-For Artists, including the White and Black value range, the Cyan, Magenta, and Yellow.
-I don’t worry if the bottom row is cropped out of the shot; it’s not an area we’ll use for color adjustments in the photos.
+To enhance your artwork photos, include the Color Calibration Chart next to or near your artwork.
+For artists, focus on capturing the White and Black value range, along with Cyan, Magenta, and Yellow.
+If the bottom row gets cropped out, don’t worry; it’s not critical for color adjustments in photos.

 - For using Adobe Lightroom